毫釐有差 A hairbreadth of difference

 If your mind moment by moment never differentiates, you may be called the living patriarch.
 If your mind differentiates, intrinsic nature and the world are set apart.
 But so long as it does not differentiate, intrinsic nature and the world (heaven and earth) are not separated.”

 Someone asked, “What do you mean by the mind that moment by moment does not differentiate?”

 The Master said, “The moment you ask such a question differentiation has already taken place: intrinsic nature and the world have been set apart.

 “Followers of the Way, make no mistake!
 The myriad things in this and other worlds are all devoid of intrinsic nature, of a nature that can cause them to arise.
 They are empty names, and the characters with which they are written [the scriptures or ching] are likewise empty.
-If you take these empty names for real, you make a serious mistake.
-(Burton Watson)
+If you take these empty names as real, you make a serious mistake.
+(Lin-chi)

 The Vedas declare that the ignorant man who allows himself to make the slightest distinction between the individual soul and the Supreme Self is in peril.
 Where there is duality by virtue of ignorance, one sees all things as distinct from the Self; but when everything is seen as the Self, then there is not even an atom other than the Self.
 In that state when one realizes all things as the Self, there is neither delusion nor sorrow, in consequence of the absence of duality. (“Self Realization,” translation by Yogananda, Cp.
 21)

 Paramhansa Yogananda (1946).
 Autobiography of a Yogi.
 New York: The Philosophical Library. (https://www.ananda.org/support/files/2017/11/AYEbookDownload.pdf)

 Watson, Burton (1999).
 The Zen Teachings of Master Lin-chi.
 New York: Columbia University Press. https://cup.columbia.edu/book/the-zen-teachings-of-master-lin-chi/9780231114851.